msharekh/pet-shop-tutorial/README.md

 1. Testing the smart contract
 1. Creating a user interface to interact with the smart contract
 1. Interacting with the dapp in a browser

+# FACTS
+- Immutable ثابت
+- decentralized
+- when contract deployed constructor run
+- contract is like wallet address and people can send it money

 # Setting up the development environment